How To Add Charts And Graphs To WordPress

 - Scatter chart

 WordPress Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-Various options are available for each chart that let you fully customize their look and feel.
+A number of options are available for each chart that allow you to further customize their look and feel.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your visitors can see your charts and graphs on their mobile browsers without having to install any additional plugins.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
+Your blog or site visitors can see your charts and graphs on their mobile devices without having to install any additional software.

 You can also activate the plugin in the Plugins area …

-You can get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from your main menu …
+You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from your dashboard menu …

-The next step is to add the charts and graphs to your library that you plan to insert into your content.
+Your next step is to add the charts and graphs to your library that you will want to publish to your pages and posts.

 When creating your CSV data file, ensure that:

-- Your second row includes the series type (e.g. string, date, etc.)
+- Your second row contains the series type (e.g. string, datetime, etc.)

-If you are unsure about how to format your CSV file, simply use the sample file that comes with the plugin.
+If you are not sure how to format your data CSV, just download the sample spreadsheet provided with the plugin.

 Upload CSV File From Computer